 Muting video and audio

 You can click the mic or camera icons below the video panel to mute/unmute them.
 You can also press your computer's M key to mute your mic, or the V key to disable your camera.

 Click the laptop icon below the video panel to share your screen.
 Depending on your browser, the modal that appears may look a little different than the screenshot below, but each should have the same three options to share your whole screen, a specific window, or a specific browser tab.

 ⭐Keep in mind, we recommend sharing only the specific Window or Tab you'll be showcasing in the stream unless you need to switch between multiple.

 If you need viewers to hear your computer's audio, you'll need to share either your entire screen or a specific tab, and check the Share system audio box in the lower right corner of the modal.

-When you select a specific window or tab to share, your computer automatically focuses on it.
+When you share your a Window or Tab, your computer automatically focuses on it, so you won't be able to see the studio anymore.
 Don't worry!
-You're still in the studio, and the host is handling how things appear in the stream.
+You're still in the studio, and the host is handling the stream.